Financial services professionals from all around the world flock to the Cayman Islands, vying for some of the best jobs at the top firms.

 your interest, before registering with an agency.
 See our Accounting & Audit Firms page for a complete list of the accounting firms in the Cayman Islands

 Lawyers should note that if they are seeking to practise Cayman Islands’ Law, there are strict Bar admission requirements.
 To be eligible for admission, non-local lawyers must have at least three years post-qualification experience gained in a relevant jurisdiction (UK, Ireland, NZ, Australia, Canada and certain Caribbean nations), as well as previous financial services experience, preferably in mutual/hedge funds, insurance, insolvency, finance or commercial litigation.
-For many years there has been talk of changing the three years PQE to five years, so expect this to change in the coming years.
 Visit our Attorneys & Law Firms in Cayman page for a listing of the top firms on Grand Cayman.